 “You little shit!”
 Diego’s tanned features flushed red, and his chest puffed like a jacked up frog about to explode.
-His hand gripped the top of the dividing seat and the vinyl creaked in his angry grip.
+His hand gripped the top of the dividing seat and the vinyl creaked in his powerful grip.

-Wylie silently unwound from Beck and nudged him to the other side of his powerful form.
+Wylie silently unwound from Beck and nudged him to the other side of his muscular form.
 He didn't trust Diego not to lose his shit and start punching.
 Being saddled with three nervous, untested teenagers for a gang initiation probably wasn’t Diego’s high point of the night, either.
 It didn’t mean Wylie was about to throw his life away over the gangster’s explosive temper.
 He’d rather fuck it up in the driveway before they committed a crime, than have it turn to shit when they were balls deep in the mansion.

 “Listen here, you fucking freakshow.”
-Diego stabbed a finger in Wylie’s direction, but had enough self control to stop there.
+Diego stabbed a finger in Wylie’s direction, but had enough self-control to stop there.
 He wasn’t angry enough to reach into the dark and risk losing an arm.
 “If you don’t want to end up dead tonight, you do as I fucking say.
 That goes for all of you.
 This isn’t some pussy high school playtime, and I’m not going back to prison over you dumb fuck kids.
 If any of you—”

 There was a loud rattle of metal, and Diego whirled in his seat to peer through the windshield.
 Adam beamed when the wrought iron gate blocking the driveway shuddered and glided open on motorized tracks.